what-we-eat/data/README.md

 Our database schema is documented in [SCHEMA.md](./SCHEMA.md).
 This file provides a detailed overview of all tables, columns, and relationships in our database.

-## Data Overview

-For a snapshot of our current data state, including table record counts and last update times, see [DATA_SNAPSHOT.md](./docs/DATA_SNAPSHOT.md).

 ## Automated Data Updates

 We have implemented an automated system to keep our public data snapshot up-to-date: